Beyond Derby week, would legalized sports betting boost horse racing?

 "Right now, specifically online, we're focused on racing fans, or educating customers to become racing fans.
 But to get them to sign up for an account, it's a decent hurdle, especially for someone that's not a dedicated fan.
 If NYRA would have the opportunity, or other horse racing venues, to cross-sell -- whether it's to a hockey fan, an NBA fan or an NFL fan -- we think that's a big opportunity that we've never had in this country."

-O'Rourke said they use an Irish technology company called GBET, Global Betting Exchange Technologies, that handles every form of sports wagering in Europe.
-But he said the company is limited to only offering horse racing in the U.S., and has the capability to bring those other products online quickly.
+O'Rourke said they use an Irish technology company called GBET, Global Betting Exchange Technologies, which handles every form of sports wagering in Europe.
+But he said the company is limited to only offering horse racing in the United States and has the capability to bring those other products online quickly.

 Jay Kornegay, vice president of the Las Vegas Hotel & Casino SuperBook, also thinks legalized sports betting would benefit horse racing.